v3nusf1ytrab/About-me-/README.md

 》 First of all, we are a diagnosed DID system.
 [To add here because we are comfortable with this at least being known; we have 30+ in our system]

-》We are currently taken by our partner system; The Hippocampus!

 》As a collective — we identify as Genderfluid, Abrosexual, and Polyamorous.

 》 "Can I ask who's fronting?"
 While this can be 'disrespectful' for some systems, we are comfortable with such depending on the way you ask.
 Please do ask in a respectful manner and you will most likely not get ignored.